tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 > ls
 ```

+To see how to do schema change at global or local level, please refer to [Modify a Graph Schema](https://docs.tigergraph.com/gsql-ref/4.1/ddl-and-loading/modifying-a-graph-schema)

 [Go back to top](#top)
 # Support
 If you like the tutorial and want to explore more, join the GSQL developer community at